If you’re present, they will come.

 Shifting Gears

-We live in a world that invokes anxiety in even the most tranquil souls.
 A pandemic, social isolation, social media, job insecurity… the last 12 months alone have gone beyond the average social drama.
 Current reality is so far beyond the imaginable that even soap operas are losing their appeal.

-As anxiety producing as current events are, isn’t it perhaps anxiety itself that has driven Americans to our current state?
+As anxiety-producing as current events are, isn’t it perhaps anxiety itself that has driven Americans to our current state?

-When we are secure in our own well-being and sense of self, we are better at winning and losing graciously.
+When we are secure in our well-being and sense of self, we are better at winning and losing graciously.
 We do a better job of looking out for others’ well-being because their well-being doesn’t feel like a threat against our own.

 So how do we break the cycle?
 How do we help teens learn to regulate their emotions, and how do we teach them to be more empathetic?